 - … a behavior I choose to accept is_____

-Working with many teams and individuals, we quickly saw that this concept as useful.
+Working with many teams and individuals, we quickly saw this concept as useful.

 Using the Wheel of Change with a Team

-Facilitating this with a team is similar to working with one person who is receiving leadership coaching.
+Facilitating this with a team is similar to working with one person receiving leadership coaching.

 - Share the wheel of change